The Eruptions of Eyjafjallajökull Volcano

 Is Eyjafjallajökull Safe to Visit?

 As of June 2023, Eyjafjallajökull is safe for travellers to visit and is seen on most South Coast tours.
-In the town of Hvolsvöllur, a visitor's centre focuses on a family farm, Þorvaldseyri, which was one of the many destroyed by the floods, lava, and ash of the most recent eruption.
+In the town of Hvolsvöllur, a visitor's centre focuses on a family farm, Þorvaldseyri, which was one of the many damaged by the floods and ash of the most recent eruption.
 It is improbable that Eyjafjallajökull will erupt again any time soon, as there are typically hundreds of years between each eruption.

 Experiencing an Eruption